Braunschweig: Postwar period to the 21st century

-Small sections of the city survived Allied bombing, so remain to represent its distinctive architecture.
+About 10% of the inner city survived Allied bombing and remain to represent its distinctive architecture.
 The cathedral was restored to its function as a Protestant church.
+Outside the old town city centre large historic quarters remain like Östliches Ringgebiet with its Gründerzeit architecture.

 Politically, after the war, the Free State of Brunswick was dissolved by the Allied occupying authorities, Braunschweig ceased to be a capital, and most of its lands were incorporated in the newly formed state of Lower Saxony.

 During the Cold War, Braunschweig, then part of West Germany, suffered economically due to its proximity to the Iron Curtain.
 The city lost its historically strong economic ties to what was then East Germany; for decades, economic growth remained, on average, below the rest of the country while unemployment was above-average for West Germany.

 On 28 February 1974, as part of a district reform in Lower Saxony, the rural district of Braunschweig, which had surrounded the city, was disestablished.
 The major part of the former district was incorporated into the city of Braunschweig, increasing its population by roughly 52,000 people.

 In the 1990s, efforts increased to reconstruct historic buildings that had been destroyed in the air raid.
 The façade of the Braunschweiger Schloss was rebuilt, and buildings such as the Alte Waage (originally built in 1534) now stand again.